 As much as you and I strive to improve our open rates until we reach the impossible—100%—there’s one thing holding us back: how open rates are measured.

 That’s where the click-through rate—a super reliable email analytics metric—comes in handy.
 Stay tuned for one of my upcoming email marketing blog post on CTRs.
-Until then, test out these subject line best practices for yourself.
-Leave a comment below to tell me what subject line tactics you found particularly successful.
+Until then, test out these email subject lines best practices for yourself.
+Leave a comment below to tell me what email subject line tactics you found particularly successful.